lispysnake/lispylicense/README.md

 Our initial scope is to facilitate the pregeneration of 1,000 license keys and allocate them to Lispy Snake 2D Tite Lifetime License holders.

+### Initial alpha

+Scope for initial alpha is a CLI only tool (rather than fleshed server) that will allocate a UUID on the CLI, stash to DB and store it.
+In future we'll add job-based UUID allocation in a microservice.

 ### Key Format

 Nothing special here.
 We simply generate a UUID, and ensure it is completely